hk-mars/mona-lisp/readme.md

 ## ideas
 ### db feature (data-hackable)
 - Database language would be included into lisp grammer tree as a part of monalisp.
-- Any searchable data could be treasured as a list-based db object.
+- Any searchable data could be treated as a list-based db object.
 - The basic db operations could be implemented via lisp macros or lisp functions.
 - The users can change the basic interface of db operations and extend them, they also can change the grammer of db feature.